jhucsf/spring2022/assign/assign05.md

 connection.
 Use `pthread_create()` to create the client threads.
 You will probably want to create a struct to pass the `Connection` object and other required data to the client thread, and user `worker()` as the entrypoint for the thread.
-You will probably want to create a `User` object in each client thread to track the pending messages, and register it to a `Room`.
+It may also be a good idea to create `User` object in each client thread to track the pending messages, and register it to a `Room` when the client sends a join request.

 You can test that you server handles more than one connection correctly by spawning multiple receivers and senders connecting to the same server, and